withaspirit/Sample-CRUD-Backend/README.md

 ### Maven Commands

 These commands interact with the application itself.
-They can be run on any operating system from terminal in the same folder as the project.
-On Replit, the first two commands are done automatically with the green 'run' button.
+They can be run on any operating system from the terminal navigated to the project folder.
+On Replit, the shell is already in the project folder and the first two commands nelow are done automatically with the green 'run' button.

 * `mvn clean install` - download the packages for the app to Replit
 * `mvn compile exec:java` - execute the application